godwillforgive/hacku/README.md

 ## Introduction
 Hello, I want to share with you my observations in the field of information security.

-I am far from a professional in this field, I see myself more as a game developer, but nevertheless, I want to tell you how to easily hack almost any account, be it "Instagram", "Facebook", "Twitter" or even "Binance", without much effort or skill.
+I am far from a professional in this field, but nevertheless, I want to tell you how to easily hack almost any account, be it "Instagram", "Facebook", "Twitter" or even "Binance", without much effort or skill.

 I hope this guide is not a call to action, it is meant to help you understand how easy it is to get hacked, and to keep you from leaking personal information.